 All our work funded by the Pupil Premium is aimed at accelerating progress so that the vast majority of children leave Dedham C of E Primary at, or above, the national average.
 We also aim for every child to make progress that is good or better from Key Stage 1 to Key Stage 2.

-• Children who have been eligible for free school meals at any point in the last 6 years.
+- Children who have claimed free school meals at any point in the last 6 years.

-Within the school, the Pupil Premium funding is formally allocated and reviewed annually by the Pupil Premium Champion and informally reviewed each term.
-The Pupil Premium Champion works closely with staff to monitor the progress of children in receipt of the funding and analyse the impact of the funding which has been allocated.
+Within the school, the Pupil Premium funding is formally allocated and reviewed annually by the Pupil Premium Champion.
+The impact of the spending can be found in the updated strategy on the website.
+The Pupil Premium Champion works closely with staff to monitor the progress of children in receipt of the funding and analyse the impact of the funding.

 Use of Pupil Premium Funding

 Finance: A full breakdown of spending can be found in our Pupil Premium Strategy which can be downloaded using the link at the top of this page.